genxnetwork/ga4gh-cli/README.md

-# Command-Line Interface for GA4GH-compliant environments
+# Command-Line Interface for GA4GH Environments

 This project provides a Command-Line Interface (CLI) for interacting with a GA4GH-compliant federated research environments.